junekimdev/landing/README.md

-# Landing Page Template Client
+# Landing Page Demo

-Langing page is very important thing to have for every business in this digital age.
+A good langing page is a must-have for every business in this digital age.
-This project provides a client side template for such a landing page.
+This project provides a demo langing page that is built with NextJS which is a great ReactJS framework.

 ## Getting Started